PeakIndicators/Getting-Started-On-Azure-ML/Orchestrate-ML-With-Pipelines.md

 2. When the compute instance is running, click the **Jupyter** link to open the Jupyter home page in a new browser tab.
 Be sure to open Jupyter and not JupyterLab.

-## Create and publish a pipeline
+## Example on how to run experiments in a notebook
-In this exercise, the code to create and publish a pipeline is provided in a notebook.
+Experiments in Azure Machine Learning need to be initiated from some sort of *control layer*; often a script or program.
+In this exercise, you’ll use a notebook to control experiments.

-1. In the Jupyter home page, browse to the Users/labs folder where you cloned the notebook repository, and open the **Create-Pipeline.ipynb** notebook.
+1. In the Jupyter home page, browse to the Users/labs folder where you cloned the notebook repository, and open the **Run-Experiments.ipynb** notebook.

 2. Then read the notes in the notebook, running each code cell in turn.

 3. When you have finished running the code in the notebook, on the **File** menu, click **Close and Halt** to close it and shut down its Python kernel.
 Then close all Jupyter browser tabs.

 ### Clean-up
 If you’re finished working with Azure Machine Learning for now refer to [this page](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Stop-Compute-Instance.md) to stop your compute instance.